allandx/tf-ubuntuec2/README.md

 It authenticates into AWS using credentials file in ~/.aws/config.
 The profile name shall be named "cc" Key name is "my_key" using existing id_rsa.pub in ~/.ssh located within local machine

+This code is a "plug and play" after AWS authentication is done